koby230/projectelktack/README.md

 - Update the _____ file to include...
 - Run the playbook, and navigate to ____ to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
 - _Which file is the playbook?
-Where do you copy it?_
+Where do you copy it?
+Attached to this Readme is a copy of the ansible playbook.
+This should be copied into a file on your ansible docker to the following location /etc/ansible/<file>
 - _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+How do I specify which machine to install the ELK server on versus which to install Filebeat on?
+The file which needs to be updated inside the ansible container is the hosts file.
+This must be updated (as seen at the beginning of this document) to reflect which private network IP addresses are allowed to host the ansible playbook.
+It is important to ssh into any machine of which the playbook is designed to run.
+Then copy the file and run it on that machine.
+ELK and Filebeat are designed to work together.
+For instance, the Filebeat program is designed to take logs and output them into Kibana via the ELK vm.
+Which means that the Filebeat should be installed on the web-machines where files are being monitored.
+A mirrored connection needs to be establisted through Azure so that no ssh connection is required from Web-machines to the ELK stack.
+This protects the ELK machine from attack.
 - _Which URL do you navigate to in order to check that the ELK server is running?

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._